Guide to Moving Insurance – Get the Best Coverage for Your Move

 Wear and tear, gradual deterioration, and damage due to temperature changes are often excluded.
 Moving insurance typically covers sudden and accidental damage, not ongoing issues.

-Items such as glassware, mirrors, and electronics might have limited coverage unless they are packed professionally.
+Items like glassware, mirrors, and electronics might have limited coverage unless packed professionally.
 These items are prone to breakage and often require special handling.

 Federal Law